lupyuen/lupyuen.github.io/src/pr.md

 - Grab a coffee and standby!
 - let the CI run and fix errors
 - wait for others to review and comment
-- Standby to fix the PR (have a strong cup of coffee)
+- Standby to fix the PR

 # Fix the Pull Request